taylan1209/taylan1209/README.md

-- 👋 Hi, im irfan taylan
+👋 Hi, im irfan taylan,

-- I’m a GIS Analyst (Geomatics Engineer) with a Double Major in Statistics, bringing a unique combination of skills to solve both spatial and data-driven problems for businesses, governments, and research institutions.
+I’m a GIS Analyst (Geomatics Engineer) with a Double Major in Statistics, bringing a unique combination of skills to solve both spatial and data-driven problems for businesses, governments, and research institutions.
 I specialize in spatial data analysis, geolocation, raster and vector data processing, database management, and predictive statistical modeling.

 Over the past several years, I have successfully supported government institutions, SMEs, NGOs, and research teams with advanced data analysis and geospatial solutions.
 I have hands-on experience with leading tools and technologies, including: